renatolinsdigital/reddit-like-app/README.md

  - shared: A folder representing code that is used/reused without being tied to any application's rules.
 This folder is not called 'common' because it does not just hold common code but also has the potential to become a private/internal library - other projects within the same company could be using a versioned flavor of this folder.
 Regarding the project's structure/organization, this folder is also a container for other folders, so it will hold shared components, models, icons, hooks, etc.
  - global-styles: Will reset/default core styling properties across the entire app
  - theme: Holds data for a 'themeable' styling approach, that can be the base for dark/light mode, switching themes based on preferences, etc. A theme is to be shared between all application domains and is considered a company's product.
 That way, multiple applications within the company can have the same theme (look and feel) AND/OR one single app can have multiple themes selectable under a single format agreement (object/properties/tokens) between business, designers and developers
- - service-hooks: Considering that modern React applications can have custom hooks acting as application services, this folder will store files that are both.
-If there is one single store (or source of truth) for the entire application, the service-hooks folder will serve the entire application.
-If the application has multiple stores, each application domain/module will have its own set of service hooks

 ### Images in this project